33arsenic75/COL876-SAT-Solvers-and-Automated-Reasoning/README.md

 - **`Project_1/`**: Code, DIMACS format files, and report for Project 1.
 - **`Project_2/`**: Code, report, and presentation materials for Project 2.
 - **`Slides/`**: Lecture slides and additional presentation materials.

-## Setup

-The repository contains Python scripts and other resources compatible with popular SAT solving libraries.
-Install dependencies with: